ngynngchn/cinema-booking-app_backend/README.md

 2. Navigate to the project directory in your terminal.
 3. Install the project dependencies by running the command `npm install`.
 4. TODO

-### License

-This project is licensed under the MIT License.
-See the LICENSE file for details.